#5:1ratiochallenge

 Appreciation: a key to being heard

 According to Dr. Gottman’s research, the masters of relationship had 20 times more positive interactions than negative interactions during everyday interactions, and five times more positive than negative interactions during times of conflict.
 Our ratio of positive to negative interactions is strong when our relationships are full of fondness, affection, gratitude and humor.
 When we create rituals that build gratitude and affection for one another, we are putting our relationship in what Dr. Gottman calls “the positive perspective”.
-When our relationships are in the positive perspective, we are more able to hear our partner’s needs.

 "Culture of appreciation" practice #4: Associate thankfulness with a daily ritual